howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 **Authorization**: Once we've established the user's identity, ensure the user is allowed to do the thing the user is trying to do.

-This blog focuses on authentication.  _(Although we briefly mentioned authorization in the quick guide.)_
+This blog focuses on authentication.  _(There is a small authorization example at the end.)_

 To keep track of user sessions, we need signup, login, and logout functionality.
 Let's start with signup.
 Signup represents creating a user.
 From there, it's up to you, the developer, whether you send the user back to a login page or log the user in automatically on signup.
 Let's go with the latter for this example.